PhenixCollaboration/web/_analysis/docker.md

 {% include_cached navigation/findlink.md name='docker_hub' tag='Docker Hub' -%}.

 The following examples assume that Docker has been installed on the system.
+{{ site.hr }}
 ##### Running the latest version of ROOT is a one-liner
-*The most current version of ROOT* can be run on a Docker-equipped machine with one command -- no installation required:
+*The most current version of ROOT* can be run on a Docker-equipped machine with one command -- no additional installation(s) required:
 ```bash
 docker run -it --rm rootproject/root root
 ```
-In this example, Docker will find the required *ROOT image* in the remote repository (e.g. Docker Hub), download it automatically, add it to the local cache and then start a container which proceeds to invoke the "root" command.
-The user is then presented wtih the usual ROOT prompt.
+In this example, Docker will locate the required *ROOT image* in the remote repository (e.g. Docker Hub), download it automatically, add it to the local cache and then start a *container process*.
+That process then proceeds to invoke the "root" command as specified on the command line.
+At this point the user is presented wtih the usual ROOT prompt.

 The '*-it*' option instructs Docker to run an interactive shell connected to the container, and '*\-\-rm*' is a cleanup option which makes it easier to manage your Docker environment but is not critical.
+{{ site.hr }}
 ##### Caveats
 1. In the example above, ROOT will indeed run interactively -- in the command line mode -- but likely without graphics.
 If the graphics capability is needed additional settings